Scale Insects on Chinese Evergreen — Found on Stems and Leaf Undersides

 Symptoms

-- small rounded brown or gray bumps on the stem or leaf midribs
+- small rounded brown or gray bumps clustered along the stem, especially near the base where leaves attach

 Causes